emrebasp/Jupyter-notebook-A-biophysically-plausible-decision-making-model-based-on-interacting-cortical-co/README.md

 # Jupyter notebook of a biophysically plausible decision-making model based on interacting cortical columns

+The notebook and the code package is found in the following Zenodo link: https://doi.org/10.5281/zenodo.7682309.

 Editor: Emre Baspinar (ORCID: 0000-0002-9518-3705).

 Contributors: Gloria Cecchini, Ruben Moreno-Bote, Ignasi Cos, Alain Destexhe